RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/tools/Qtcreator-ros.md

 - signals are functions that send an argument that will be received by a slot
 - signals do not perform any other function beside passing the arguments
 - slot function is where you define events, akin to callbacks in ROS
-- In the constructor, you need to setup which signals connect to which slot with the `connect` function by specifying the source object address, signal function, destination object address, slot function
+- In the constructor, you need to setup which signals connect to which slot with the `connect` function by specifying the source object address, signal function, destination object address, and slot function
 - Use the `emit` command to send signals

 You can read more about it [here](https://doc.qt.io/qt-5/signalsandslots.html)

 ## How to integrate ROS in Qt application

-Most GUI has some sort of a while loop to continuously process the GUI and Qt works in similar fashion.
+Most GUIs have some sort of a while loop to continuously process the GUI and Qt works in a similar fashion.
 Therefore, you can't put `ros::spin()` inside the main function as you would normally do in a ROS node as the thread will be busy processing the GUI.

 The approach we will take is to create a ROS node to handle the publishing and subscription, instantiate them in the `mainwindow.cpp` class and send them to be processed concurrently on different threads.